The characters featured in Don Quixote.

 Tropes that apply to him include:

-- Age Lift: Given a mild one in some adaptations, which depict him as grey-haired and elderly, while in the original he was in his late forties, closer to late middle-age.
+- Age Lift: Given a mild one in some adaptations, which tend to depict him as grey-haired and elderly, while in the original he was in his late forties, closer to late middle-age.

-- Badass Bookworm: Even if most of his knowledge is about books of chivalry and he is not as mighty a warrior as he believes, Don Quixote is still a very cultured man in a variety of fields (particularly philosophy, as his speeches on the matter are quite impressive) and an unambiguously talented fighter (as he routinely beats soldiers and squires who by all logic should kick his untrained ass).
+- Badass Bookworm: Even if most of his knowledge is about books of chivalry and he is not as mighty a warrior as he believes, Don Quixote is still a very cultured man in a variety of fields (particularly philosophy, as his speeches on the matter are quite impressive) and an unambiguously talented fighter (as he routinely beats soldiers and squires who by all logic should kick his ass through sheer training and age difference).

 - Blood Knight: His code of chivalry causes him to attack people for anything he perceives to be an insult.

-- Big Damn Heroes: Tries to swoop in and save people in need of rescue on several occasions, but it rarely works out because he either misidentifies who's the oppressor and who's the victim, falls for a trick, or gets the crap beaten out of him.
+- Big Damn Heroes: Tries to swoop in and save people in need of rescue on several occasions, but it rarely works out because he either misidentifies who's the oppressor and who's the victim, falls for a trick, or gets the crap beaten out of him anyways.

 - Born in the Wrong Century: Laments the decline of knighthood at the time the novel was written and wishes he had lived in the age described by his chivalric romances.
 This is actually a deconstruction of the trope, as he is operating from a very fantastic conception of those times instead of certain knowledge: the era of the knights and giants he worships never really existed, and it only makes his quest even more pointless.